SonuKumar-dev/COVID-Safe-Entry-Solution-with-Automated-Door/README.md

 # COVID Safe Entry Solution with Automated Door
-Smart Door Opening System with temperature  and distance sensor

 The project is designed for an automatic door-opening system using Distance and Temperature Sensor.
 This project not only gets rid of the risk of allotting a person to check the temperatures of people entering the building but also creates a safe environment and reduces the risk of spreading of the covid -19